Frikanalen/frikanalen/README.md

     - Upload receiver and file mover/processer migrating from systemd/SMB shares to k8s/Ceph
     - Docker container is very much needed for Open Broadcast Encoder (curmudgeonly build process)
     - CasparCG deployed as Docker container - not necessarily in k8s though

+## Nice to have in the future:

+- It would be useful to have programmatically-generated test data for fkweb
+- It would be great to implement a transport stream analysis for Prometheus

 License
 -------